spawnmarvel/quickguides/security-VPN/README1.md

 * But this time under private key page, select option to export private key.
 * Define password for the pfx file and complete the wizard.

+The certificates are stored or insert by ps1 to location Manage user certificates (copy them also to Manage computer certifcates, personal and trusted root)

 ![Certificates ](https://github.com/spawnmarvel/quickguides/blob/main/security-VPN/images2/certificates.jpg)